 B2B eCommerce platform raises $110 million

 B2B eCommerce platform Bizongo completed a Series D round of $110 million with the help of Tiger Global Management.
-The startup offers enterprises vendor management, supply chain automation, and financing.
+The startup offers enterprises vendor management, supply chain and eCommerce automation, and financing.
 The funds will be used to increase the company’s digital offerings.

 Major truck parts distributor upgrades their B2B eCommerce website